pivotal/docs-tap/install.md

 2. Gather the values schema.

-3. Populate the `values.yaml`, using the following sample `values.yaml` as a guide:
+3. Create a `app-live-view-values.yaml`, using the following sample as a guide:

-    Sample `values.yaml` for Application Live View:
+    Sample `app-live-view-values.yaml` for Application Live View:

     ```
     ---